Otto D. Tolischus: Ludendorff interview

-On November 12 Tolischus was invited to take an interview from general Erich Ludendorff.
+On November 12, Tolischus was invited to take an interview from general Erich Ludendorff.
 He went to visit Ludendorff at his home in the villa district of Prinz-Ludwigs-Höhe near Munich.
-At that time Ludendorf was put under house arrest for taking part in the Beer Hall Putsch events.
+At that time Ludendorff was put under house arrest for taking part in the Beer Hall Putsch events.

 Upon his arrival, Tolischus was met by a police guard and escorted to the drawing room.
 In his account of the meeting, Tolischus stated that he personally saw and spoke with Ludendorff.
 According to Tolischus, Ludendorff appeared "hale and hearty," showing minimal signs of strain from his involvement in the putsch.
 After discussing the events surrounding the Munich putsch, Ludendorff introduced his confidants, doctor Rudolf Buttmann and captain Wilhelm Weiss, to Tolischus.
 He authorised both aides to provide his perspective on the events, affirming that they were fully acquainted with all the details.

 According to Tolischus, his interview with Ludendorff was the first occasion on which Ludendorff presented his account of the putsch.
 The meeting was arranged primarily through Tolischus' senior colleague Karl H. von Wiegand.
 On November 10, Ludendorff sent an extensive telegram to von Wiegand in response to a request for a statement regarding his involvement in the events of the putsch.
 However, the telegram was intercepted by the Munich authorities, preventing its delivery.

 In his account of the interview, Tolischus refuted recent rumors, confirming that Ludendorff had neither been wounded nor killed, nor had he committed suicide.
 Ludendorff’s official statement, which comprised over half of Tolischus' report, asserted that both he and Gustav Ritter von Kahr were caught off guard by the events of the putsch and placed full responsibility on Adolf Hitler.
 When asked by Tolischus about his future plans, Ludendorff stated that he had none at the time.